-- Do not smoke while handling fuel or while - operating the saw.
-Eliminate all sources of sparks or flame in the areas where fuel is mixed or poured.
+- Do not smoke while handling fuel or while operating the saw. - Eliminate all sources of sparks or flame in the areas where fuel is mixed or poured.
 There should be no smoking, open flames, or work that could cause sparks.
-Allow engine to cool before refueling. - 9 Mix and pour fuel in an outdoor area on bare ground; store fuel in a cool, dry, well ventilated place; and use an approved, marked container for all fuel purposes.
+Allow engine to cool before refueling. - Mix and pour fuel in an outdoor area on bare ground; store fuel in a cool, dry, well ventilated place; and use an approved,

-Wipe up all fuel spills before starting saw. • Move at least 10 feet (3 meters) from fuel-

-- Turn the engine off and let saw cool in a - num the engine on and let saw cool in a non-combustible area, not on dry leaves, straw, paper, etc. Slowly remove fuel cap and refuel unit. - Store the unit and fuel in an area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc.
+- marked container for all fuel purposes.
+Wipe up all fuel spills before starting saw. - · Move at least 10 feet (3 meters) from fueling site before starting engine. - Turn the engine off and let saw cool in a non-combustible area, not on dry leaves, straw, paper, etc. Slowly remove fuel cap and refuel unit. - Store the unit and fuel in an area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc.